Acute Psychotic Disorder with Mania With Psychotic Features and Substance Induced Psychotic Disorder

 - Consider seeking prompt medical attention if you experience thoughts of harming yourself or others.

-- Consider seeking prompt medical attention if you experience a complete break from reality, with severe hallucinations or delusions.
+- Consider seeking prompt medical attention if you experience a complete break from reality, making it impossible to function or care for yourself.

-- Consider seeking prompt medical attention if you experience sudden and significant changes in mental state, especially if associated with substance use.
+- Consider seeking prompt medical attention if you experience sudden and dramatic changes in mental state.

 Lifestyle Considerations